-Wound disruption associated with devices is classified as C only.
+Wound disruption associated with devices is classified as D only.

-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OB TAINING SERIAL PHOTOGRAP HS TO DOCUMENT ADVERSE E VENT AND PROGRESS Description: Wound Disruption Surgery B/C-WD: Wound disruption but not extensive enough to require suturing for wound closure (<1.0 cm in length).
-B/C-WD: Wound disruption extensive enough to require suturing or other clinical intervention but not surgery (≥ 1.0 cm in length ).
-B/C-WD: Surgical re-exploration or repair is required, or referral/transfer to another facility or hospitalization is required.
-Description: Wound Disruption after removal Device C-WD: Wound disruption but not extensive enough to require suturing for wound closure.
-C-WD: Muco-cutaneous gap ≥ 1.0 cm in width, but no exposure of deeper tissue C-WD: Wound disruption exposing tissue deeper than subcutaneous tissue or requiring surgical intervention such as suturing or debridement.
-TREATMENT FOR SURGERY Generally, dehiscence measuring less than 1.0 cm in length (not width) does not require additional sutures.
+ADVERSE EVENT MILD MODERATE SEVERE Cons Consider obtaining serial photographs to document adverse event and progress Wound Disruption B/C-WD: Wound disruption but not extensive enough to require suturing for wound closure (<1.0 cm in length).
+B/C-WD: Wound disruption extensive enough to require suturing or other clinical intervention but not surgery (≥ 1.0 cm in B/C-WD: Surgical re-exploration or repair is required, or referral/transfer to another facility or hospitalization is required.
+Surgery length).
+Wound Disruption After removal D-WD: Wound disruption but not extensive enough to require suturing for wound closure D-WD: Muco-cutaneous gap ≥ 1.0 cm in width, but no exposure of deeper tissue D-WD: Wound disruption exposing tissue deeper than subcutaneous tissue or requiring surgical intervention such as suturing or debridement.
+Device TREATMENT FOR SURGERY Generally, dehiscence measuring less than 1.0 cm in length (not width) does not require additional sutures.
 Reassure client that the penis heals well and no further treatment is needed.
 Advise on adequate wound hygiene and follow-up.
 FOR DEVICE A gap between wound skin edges that increases in size from the time of device removal and where there is no exposure of underlying tissue does not constitute an AE.
 Management as above for surgery.
-FOR SURGERY If circumcision was &lt;48 hours ago and there are no signs of infection, apply additional sutures.
+FOR SURGERY If circumcision was <48 hours ago and there are no signs of infection, apply additional sutures.
 If circumcision was over 48 hours ago but wound appears clean or any infection has been successfully treated, experienced providers can consider resuturing.
 Leaving wound open may be preferable.
 If wound disruption and infection present, clean the wound, apply daily dressing and treat with oral antibiotics such as amoxicillin/clavulanic acid, or in accordance with national guidance or locally available drugs.
 FOR DEVICE Gap is measured as distance between wound edges for devices, not along the length of the wound as with surgery.
 Management as above for surgery.
 FOR SURGERY Refer for further treatment in a surgical unit.
 FOR DEVICE Management as above for surgery.